Mumbai: MMRDA wakes up to market potential of prime Wadala land

-The town planning authority had earlier sub-leased around 18 hectares of prime land in Wadala to transport associations to de-congest south Mumbai; since the area has now become prime real estate, MMRDA wants around 9 hectares back, and is trying to finalise a deal with the transport bodies
+Town planning authority had earlier sub-leased around 18 hectares of prime land in Wadala to transport associations to de-congest south Mumbai; since area has now become prime real estate, MMRDA wants around 9 hectares back

 Here's another example of the myopic view of the city’s town planning authority.
 In the 1990s, the Mumbai Metropolitan Region Develo-pment Authority (MMRDA) had allotted nearly 19 hectares of land on sub-lease to the Bombay Goods Transport Association (BGTA) and MAHASANGH (Maharashtra Rajya Truck, Tempo, Tanker and Bus Vahatuk Mahasangh), which are transporters’ associations.